ibbis-screening/common-mechanism/.github/PULL_REQUEST_TEMPLATE.md

 close the issue, so only do so if the PR fully resolves them!
 -->

-## Type of change
+## Changes
 <!--
-Please delete options that are not relevant.
+Please delete sections that are not relevant.
 -->

-- [ ] Bug fix (non-breaking change which fixes an issue)
+### Bug fixes
+* <!-- Describe any non-breaking changes which fix an identified bug -->

+### New features
-- [ ] New feature (non-breaking change which adds functionality)
+* <!-- Describe non-breaking change which adds functionality -->

+### Breaking changes
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+* <!-- Describe any fixes or features that will cause existing functionality to no longer work as currently expected -->

+### Refactoring
-- [ ] Refactor (non-breaking change to code or documentation which should not change functionality)
+* <!-- Describe any non-breaking changes to code or documentation which should not change functionality -->

 ## Relevant logs, error messages, etc.
 <!--